 Related Articles

-Frischlich, L., Wintterlin, F., Schatto-Eckrodt, T., Boberg, S., & Quandt, T. (2019, 26.05.).
+Frischlich, L., Wintterlin, F., Schatto-Eckrott, T., Boberg, S., & Quandt, T. (2019, 26.05.).
 Who is affected by the disinformation order?
 Predicting the exposure to distorted information prior to the parliamentary election in Germany.
-Vortrag im Rahmen des 69th Annual Meeting of the International Communication Association (ICA), Washington D.C., USA.
+69th Annual Meeting of the International Communication Association (ICA).
+Washington D.C., USA.
 [NWG 1]